MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Full Process of MAPS

-~\Cref{case} illustrates the four-step solving process along with the feedback process from the \textit{Interpreter}, \textit{Aligner}, \textit{Scholar}, and \textit{Critic} agents, using a multimodal physics problem from the EMMA dataset.
+Figure~\ref{case} illustrates the four-step solving process along with the feedback process from the \textit{Interpreter}, \textit{Aligner}, \textit{Scholar}, and \textit{Critic} agents, using a multimodal physics problem from the EMMA dataset.
 In this specific example, we can observe that the \textit{Interpreter} first interprets the diagram, followed by the \textit{Aligner} aligning the diagram with the context, question, and options, ensuring consistency and completeness of the information.
 Then, the \textit{Scholar} agent retrieves and supplements domain-specific knowledge to fill in the necessary expertise.
 Finally, the \textit{Solver} completes the solving process, and the \textit{Critic} agent provides feedback and corrections to ensure the accuracy and effectiveness of each step.
 Each step is closely connected, from understanding the diagram to integrating domain knowledge, followed by reasoning and answering.
 This demonstrates the efficiency and effectiveness of MAPS in multi-step reasoning.
 Through the feedback mechanism of the \textit{Critic} agent, MAPS is able to identify and correct potential errors or shortcomings at each step, thus enhancing the overall accuracy and reliability of the solution process.

-~\Cref{fullSteps} presents a comprehensive step-by-step process for solving a \msp\ task, using a multimodal physics problem from the EMMA dataset.
-As illustrated in ~\Cref{fig_model}, this example demonstrates the entire process of solving a physics problem.
-By utilizing MAPS agents based on the Big Seven Personality Model, the system engages in collaborative learning, progressively solving the problem and arriving at the correct final answer.
+Figure~\ref{fullSteps} presents a comprehensive step-by-step process for complex problem reasoning, using a multimodal physics problem from the EMMA dataset.
+This example demonstrates the entire process of solving a physics problem.
+By utilizing MAPS agents based on the Big Five Personality Model, the system engages in collaborative learning, progressively solving the problem and arriving at the correct final answer.